ECONOMICS & RESEARCH

 93 %

-Bottled waterfrom 11 different brandscontained microplastics,in varying amounts.
+Bottled waterfrom 11 different brandscontained microplastics,in varying amounts

 Orb Media

-Uneven contamination betweenbrands and samples
+Variations in contamination levels acrossbrands and samples

-01 Study details
+01 Study Details

-More advanced techniques made it possible toverify the nature of particles measuring at least 100microns (0.1 millimeters), but this could not be donefor smaller particles(6.5 to 100 microns).
+More advanced techniques made it possible todetermine the nature of particles at least 100microns (0.1 millimeters) in size, but this could not be donefor the smaller ones(6.5 to 100 microns).

 Prof. Mason

 I think it comes from the bottling process.
-Most of the plastic comes from the bottle itself.
+Most of the plastic comes from the bottle itself

 Prof. Mason

-Water in glass bottles also contained microplastics.
+Water in glass bottles also contained microplastics

-02 Results and conclusion
+02 Results and Conclusion

 Among the particles identified were polypropylene, nylon, and polyethylene terephthalate (PET).
-The sizes of these particles varied greatly depending on the sample, ranging "from the width of a human hair to the size of a red blood cell."
+The sizes of these particles varied widely depending on the sample, ranging “from the width of a human hair to the size of a red blood cell.”

 Particles small enough toenter the bloodstream